ARAldhafeeri/couscous/README.md

 # couscous

-A VS Code extension that uses AI to analyze code quality against best practices and team conventions, providing instant visual feedback with delicious couscous or... less appetitive indicators.
+Couscous is a VS Code extension that uses AI to analyze your code quality against best practices and team conventions.
+It provides instant visual feedback, rewarding you with the satisfaction of delivering high-standard "code dishes" or... well, letting you know when your code needs a little more seasoning.

-I mean what other way to insure your team follow conventions and best practices other than making them feel like a chief in prestigious resturant that deliver high standard couscous dishes or you know... someone with serious bad code diaria needs to be treated.
+Think of it as your personal code chef, ensuring your team follows conventions and best practices.
+Write clean, elegant code, and you'll feel like a master chef in a prestigious restaurant, serving up delicious couscous.
+But if your code is messy or inconsistent, you might just get a not-so-appetizing reminder to clean up your act.

 ## Features